| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 the economy.
 CNN reports a rise in gross domestic product.
 Everyone

 sighs with relief and the getting and spending starts all over again.
+That's how the business cycle works.
+It's all psychology coupled

+with a huge supply of random events.
 That's all Economics 101.
 Trendlines isn't about investments

 or economics, however.
 It's about marketing high-technology products.